-Reviews from Parents "The young people have varied abilities but can totally be themselves.
-No judgment, no pressure, it's a pleasure to watch how th interact with one another and make new connections" "As a parent it feels good to watch your child join in with others in something which is not only beneficial to their health and well but is also something which is fun and gives them great joy" Action How Annual KPI Tracking Increase the total number of SUPER 1S HUBS from 8 centres to 15 centres by 2025 Assess where the biggest need for SUPER 1S HUBS is county wide and link with local councils and delivery partners to assist in starting new centres in their local communities.
+"As a parent it feels good to watch your child join but is also something which is fun and gives them ons" in with others in something which is not Action How Annual KPI Tracking Increase the total number of SUPER 1S HUBS from 8 centres to 15 centres by 2025 Assess where the biggest need for SUPER 1S HUBS is county wide and link with local councils and delivery partners to assist in starting new centres in their local communities.
 Y1 - 9 HUBS Y3- 12 HUBS Y4- 15 HUBS Increase our coach and volunteer pool by 50% Coaches will be recruited by online adverts and working with YCB Head of Regions to integrate coaches who have applied for previous YCB roles.
 New volunteers will be recruited through young leaders training at universities, colleges, and schools Y1 -8 New Volunteers Y3- 15 New Volunteers Y4- 25 New Volunteers

-Increase the number of SUPER 1S participants to 300 by 2025 As we increase the number of HUBS countywide this will result in a natural participant increase with increased marketing and social media exposure the target of 300 participants is achievable Y1- 150 Partipants Y3- 225 Participants Y4- 300 Participants Upskill & Assist 100 SUPER 1S participants to seek volunteering / We aim to put as many participants through coaching qualifications such as the ECB Y1- 25 Participants Upskilled employability opportunities by 2025 support coach and other CPD opportunities Y3- 75 Participants Upskilled Y4- 100 Participants Upskilled We will host centralised YCB workshops throughout the year expanding on participants skills and abilities in all areas of their lives including their social skills and confidence etc.
+Increase the number of SUPER 1S participants to 300 by 2025 As we increase the number of HUBS countywide this will result in a natural participant increase with increased marketing and social media exposure the target of 300 participants is achievable Y1- 150 Partipants Y3- 225 Participants Y4- 300 Participants Upskill & Assist 100 SUPER 1S participants to seek volunteering / employability opportunities by 2025 We aim to put as many participants through coaching qualifications such as the ECB support coach and other CPD opportunities Y1- 25 Participants Upskilled Y3- 75 Participants Upskilled We will host centralised YCB workshops throughout the year expanding on participants skills and abilities in all areas of their lives including their social skills and confidence etc. Y4- 100 Participants Upskilled